 Injuries can occur from a doctor, nurse, or pharmacist failing to take proper care while prescribing, administering, and dispensing medications.
 Healthcare professionals are required to follow proper procedures and take certain steps to ensure the patient receives the correct medication and dose.
 We trust these professionals and abide by their judgment when prescribing medication.
 However, there are times when they act negligently, which then causes injury to a patient.
 Seeking Compensation for a medical error

 If a doctor or nurse makes a medication mistake, the consequences can be devastating.
-If you believe that a healthcare professional has made a mistake, contact The Weitz Firm today.
+If you believe that a healthcare professional has made a mistake, contact The Weitz Firm, LLC today.
 We will provide you with a knowledgeable and experienced Norristown medication error attorney who can get to the bottom of your case.

 Medical mistakes happen more often than you think.
 In fact, they are now the third leading cause of death in the US.
 More than 250,000 people die in the US each year due to medical mistakes.
 How many of those are due to medication errors?
 Mistakes involving medications are among the most common healthcare errors.
 The most common causes of medication errors have to do with slips and lapses by healthcare professionals followed by knowledge-based mistakes and deliberate violations.